The Short Version:

 This only seems strange if I admit something else: I suffer from depression, anxiety, and the occasional suspicion that God isn’t actually good.
 I have to fight for joy, as John Piper says, and this requires me to cull what goes into my mind.
 I don’t watch most of what’s on Netflix.
 I don’t listen to the news.
-I don’t hang out much on social media.
-So why would I avoid all that and then choose to read novels about the ugly side of human existence?
-Why would I want to see my own secret sins mocked on the page?
+Why would I avoid all that and then choose to read novels about the ugly side of human existence?
+Why would I want to see my own hypocrisies mocked on the page?
 Because O’Conner sees our ugliness and still manages to believe in God, which gives me hope.
 And because, as a writer, I can’t run away from reality if I want to tell a good and true story myself.

 “It is when the individual’s faith is weak, not when it is strong, that he will be afraid of an honest fictional representation of life.”
 Flannery O’Connor